Swirrl/datahost-prototypes/datahost-graphql/README.md

-# catql
+# Datahost GraphQL

-Prototype of a basic graphql catalog service.
+Prototype of a basic GraphQL catalog service.

 Please see our [usage guide](./doc/guide.md) for information on the rationale and how to query through this proof of concept service.